 Transatlantic flight options worth knowing:

-• Delta Air Lines: JFK → Tirana (TIA), typically via Amsterdam or Rome
+• Delta Air Lines: JFK to Tirana (TIA), connecting via Amsterdam or Rome — no nonstop US–Tirana route exists, so plan on at least one European hub.

-• Air Transat: Toronto → Dubrovnik (DBV), seasonal
+• Air Transat: Toronto to Dubrovnik (DBV), seasonal.

 Most US travelers fly into one hub and out of the other, treating both countries as a single itinerary.
 Split-in, Tirana-out — or the reverse — works logistically and eliminates backtracking.

-Croatia’s border entry now operates on the EU’s biometric Entry/Exit System (EES).
-Expect fingerprint scans and facial recognition at Dubrovnik and Split airports — allow an extra 20 minutes on first entry.
-Albania’s land borders at Qafë Botë and Muriqan remain informal by comparison: a quick stamp, sometimes a glance at the bag, finished in under five minutes.
+Croatia’s border runs on the EU’s biometric Entry/Exit System (EES).
+Expect fingerprint scans and facial recognition at Dubrovnik and Split airports, and allow an extra 20 minutes on first entry.
+Albania’s land borders at Qafë Botë and Muriqan stay informal by comparison: a quick stamp, sometimes a glance at the bag, finished in under five minutes.

 albania vs croatia cost beaches and real logistics 2

-Croatia’s Adriatic coast is primarily pebble and limestone — dramatic, pine-shaded coves with water so clear you can see 30 feet (9 m) to the bottom.
-Albania’s Ionian coast runs softer, with white sand beaches fed by warmer, shallower currents from the south.
+Croatia’s Adriatic coast is mostly pebble and limestone — pine-shaded coves with water clear enough to see 30 feet (9 m) to the bottom.
+Albania’s Ionian coast runs softer, with white-sand beaches fed by warmer, shallower currents from the south.
 If sand underfoot is non-negotiable, Albania wins on terrain alone.

 The trade-off is development.
 Croatia’s beaches around Hvar and Brač have decades of infrastructure: beach bars, water sports rental operations, and paved paths to the water.
 Albania’s best stretches — Dhermi and Borsh — require effort to reach.
 The reward is meaningful solitude outside of July and August.